INTERESTING FACTS ON JUPITER !!!

-One of Jupiter’s striking features is a enormous red spot among its clouds.
-It is actually a dramatic storm, similar to an enormous hurricane which has been rumbling on for more than 300 years.
-This enormous red spot is three times wider than planet Earth.
+One of Jupiter’s striking features is an enormous red spot among it’s clouds.
+This is actually a dramatic storm, similar to an enormous hurricane, which has been rumbling on for more than 300 years.
+This enormous red spot is three times wider than Earth.

 More than 1,300 Earths would fit inside Jupiter.